- 8121.1 Opioid Overdose Prevention

 The following guidelines will be used when considering spectator bus requests:

-5. The cost of the trip will be determined by the transportation department or coach company and include a total per mile cost for the use of the bus and total compensation for the driver.
-The appropriate booster organization must indicate its willingness to fund any portion of the trip not covered by student fees.
+- The cost of the trip will be determined by the transportation department or coach company and include a total per mile cost for the use of the bus and total compensation for the driver.
+The appropriate booster organization or student participants must indicate their willingness to fund any portion of the trip not covered by student fees.

 Reviewed April 29, 2014